-An amendment to the Higher Education Act of 1965 (HEA) allows an eligible student to receive up to 150% of the student's Federal Pell Grant Scheduled Award for an award year beginning with the 2017-2018 award year.
-NTC is a "header" school, which means that the aid year always begins with summer and ends with spring (i.e. Summer 2019/Fall 2019/Spring 2020).
+An amendment to the Higher Education Act of 1965 (HEA) allows an eligible student to receive up to 150% of the student's Federal Pell Grant Scheduled Award for an award year.
+NTC is a "header" school, which means that the aid year always begins with summer and ends with spring (i.e. Summer 2020/Fall 2020/Spring 2021).
 The additional funds are only available if a student is enrolled at least half-time (6 or more credits) in the payment period for which the student receives Pell Grant funds in excess of 100% of the student's Pell Grant Scheduled Award (spring).
-NTC will award additional Pell Grant funds in the spring semester as appropriate, pending additional guidance from the Department of Education.
+NTC will award additional Pell Grant funds in the spring semester as appropriate.
 Initial Pell Grant awards will not assume the use of excess Pell in the spring.
 Spring amounts will be increased accordingly prior to disbursement based on actual enrollment.